forax/weather-alert/README.md

 - **Scalarization**: Instances don't use heap memory when allocated with `new` (but CPU registers)
 - **Heap Flattening**: Fields of value classes are embedded directly inside container classes

-The value classes tries to be the best of both worlds (primitive types and identity classes).
+The value classes try to be the best of both worlds (primitive types and identity classes).

 ### **Declaration Syntax**